Skip to content

 std::cout << "All work done" << std::endl;

-// 6.
-Wait for OS exit signal(like CTRL+C or kill) before shutting down, otherwise the process
+// helper function to wait for OS exit signal(like CTRL+C or kill) before shutting down, otherwise the process

 co_await ex_actor::WaitOsExitSignal();